abk171/tt/README.md

 and used in conjunction with the `-theme` and `-words` flags.
 A list of preloaded themes and word lists can be found in `words/` and `themes/` and are accessible by default using the respective flags.

+## Wikipedia tests
+`tt -wiki` generates a typing test from the first 10 sentences of a random featured article from wikipedia.
+Currently some characters (such as hyphens) don't always type correctly :)